 HACSB's FY 2018 MTW Plan included approval to limit the value of approvable rent increases to an amount less than the average value of previously approved rent increases.
 For example, the average value of rent increases approved in FY 2016 was 10% of the previous contract rent.
 HACSB is permitted to cap the rent increase at a value less than 10% of the previous contract rent.
 HACSB intends to implement this flexibility only if internal analysis demonstrates that it is necessary to ensure financial viability of the program.
-At the time of this writing, this flexibility has not been implemented.
+At the time of this writing, this flexibility has not been implemented but may be implemented in FY 2021.